-Table 3-1 Snapshot method descriptions ((continued)
+Snapshot method descriptions (continued)

-Method Description VxFS_Checkpoint For copy-on-write snapshots of clients on Solaris, HP, AIX, or Linux.
-The FlashBackup policy type does not support this method.
-Requires the Storage Checkpoint feature of VxFS 3.4 or later.
-HP requires VxFS 3.5 or later.
-Linux and AIX clients require VxFS 4.0 or later.
-Note that VxFS_Checkpoint requires the Snapshot Client license and the Veritas File System license with the Storage Checkpoints feature.
-Without both licenses, the copy-on-write snapshot (Storage Checkpoint) cannot be opened and the backup fails.
-VxFS_Snapshot For copy-on-write snapshots of Solaris or HP clients on the local network (not off-host), for FlashBackup policies only.
+clients on the local network (not off-host), for FlashBackup policies only.
 This method requires VxFS 3.4 (Solaris) or VxFS 3.3.2 (HP) or later.
 This method also requires a designated cache.
 Note that all files in the Backup Selections list must reside in the same file system.
 VxVM For any of the following types of snapshots with data configured over Volume Manager volumes, for clients on Solaris, HP, AIX, Linux, or Windows.
 Linux and AIX clients require VxVM 4.0 or later.
 For "third-mirror" snapshots (VxVM 3.1 or later).
 For full-sized instant snapshots (VxVM 4.0).
 For space-optimized instant snapshots (VxVM 4.0).
+Creates a vxfs_checkpoint snapshot (copy-on-write) of database remote_vxfs backup shares on the NetBackup appliance.
+This method is only applicable for Oracle Agent.
+Restore from snapshot is only done through copy back method.
+For more information about remote vxfs, see the NetBackup Administrator's Guide for Oracle.